 Application Period for Military and Overseas Voting

-Ballot Application Period Opens September 6th for the November 5, 2013 Consolidated Municipal, School and Special District Election
+Ballot Application Period Opens September 4th for the November 3, 2015 Consolidated Municipal, School and Special District All-Mailed Ballot Election

 Contact: Mark Church, Chief Elections Officer & Assessor-County Clerk-Recorder

-(Redwood City, CA) The ballot application period opens September 6 and will remain open through November 5 for military and overseas voters participating in the Consolidated Municipal, School and Special District Election, according to Mark Church, Chief Elections Officer & Assessor-County Clerk-Recorder.
+(Redwood City, CA) The ballot application period opens September 4 and will remain open through November 3 for newly registered military and overseas voters participating in the Consolidated Municipal, School and Special District All-Mailed Ballot Election.
+“Current eligible voters, including military and overseas voters, will receive a mailed ballot without the need to apply because the election is being conducted by all-mailed ballot,” Mark Church, Chief Elections Officer & Assessor-County Clerk-Recorder, explained.

 San Mateo County voters who are: